Artisanal mining: Growth of South African ASM

-Other miners are properly artisanal, opening adits and driving shafts and tunnels using hand tools such as hammers, chisels and spades.
+The zamazama may live underground for many weeks, while collecting sufficient quantities of high-grade ore for further processing.
+Most zamazama are properly artisanal, opening adits and driving shafts and tunnels using hand tools such as hammers, chisels and spades.
 They train each other and typically have little or no formal mining experience.
+Conditions are dangerous, with zamazama facing risk of mineshaft collapse, dehydration, phthisis, and risks associated with uranium and radon dust inhalation.